 Your application(s) will only be processed if the total fee amount is paid by the application deadline.

-Your application fee will be reimbursed if you accept an offer of admission, have paid your tuition fee and are enrolled at Aarhus University by 1 October (summer admission) or 1 March (winter admission).
+Your application fee will be reimbursed if you accept an offer of admission and are still enrolled at Aarhus University by 1 October (summer admission) or 1 March (winter admission).

-The application fee will only be reimbursed through the web shop.
+The application fee will be reimbursed through the web shop to the account from which the payment was made.

 If you are not offered admission, your application fee will not be reimbursed.